ethereumdegen/cryptopunk-icons/README.md

  2. Identifying the cryptopunks owned by a particular Ethereum address.

  3. Proving that a particular person owns a particular cryptopunk.
-This is done by:
+This is done using proof-of-key signatures by:

     a.
 Generating and storing a random message that is used to build a cryptographic challenge which is given to the person. (generateEllipticCurveChallengeDigest)